The Freedom of Information Act recognises that there are valid reasons for withholding some information in response to a request.

 - information that would prejudice the health and safety of an individual

-- personal information relating to individuals (this is covered by the Data Protection Act 1998
+- personal information relating to individuals (this is covered by UK GDPR and the Data Protection Act 2018)

 - information about the environment (this can be accessed under the Environmental Information Regulations)